learning-zone/nodejs-basics/README.md

 iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 3000
 ```
 #### Q. What is the difference between operational and programmer errors?
+Operation errors are not bugs, but problems with the system, like request timeout or hardware failure.
+On the other hand programmer errors are actual bugs.

 #### Q. Why npm shrinkwrap is useful?
 #### Q. What is your favourite HTTP framework and why?
 #### Q. What does event-driven programming mean?